Leopard and Porcupine

 And with that, he leapt.

-The leopard’s paws landed in a forest of needles.
-With a yelp, he tumbled into a thornbush.
-His pride dripped from his claws.
+But !Xo simply turned his tail toward the great cat, and his quills made that fearsome rattling sound.
+The leopard's face and paw met a forest of needles.
+With a yelp, he rolled away and tumbled into a thornbush.
+His pride bled with his paws.